PrestonHamlin/scullsort/README.txt

     https://github.com/duxing2007/ldd3-examples-3.x

 Code further modified by Preston Hamlin to add a new device called scullsort,
-    which sorts the input characers such that the lowest valued characters in the buffer are read first.
-This modification consists of the new sort.c file, minor motifications to the other code files and additional entries in the makefile and load/unload scripts.
+    which sorts the input characters such that the lowest valued characters in the buffer are read first.
+This modification consists of the new sort.c file, minor modifications to the other code files and additional entries in the makefile and load/unload scripts.

-TODO: Have scull_sort_write peroem incremental writes rather than block until
-        the entire text will fit.
+  TODO: Make device unavailable and kill all pending requests on device reset.
+  TODO: Make buffer shift itself more often
+  TODO: Have poll and async functions do something useful.

                         === scullsort documentation ===
 The scullsort device driver is derived from the scullpipe device driver.
 The
-    diferences of note are the renaming of otherwise idential functions and the changes in background tasks so as to acomplish the soring functionality.
+    differences of note are the renaming of otherwise identical functions and the changes in background tasks so as to accomplish the sorting functionality.

+Following are terse descriptions of the files involved in this project: scull.h       - definitions used across the module main.c        - initializes module and its components access.c      - special scull devices pipe.c        - provides for scullpipe devices

+sculltest.c   - reads and writes using various devices readstuff.c   - reads content from scullsort device readmore.c    - reads more
+writestuff.c  - writes content to scullsort device nonblock.c    - opens device for writing, with O_NONBLOCK set

+runtests.sh   - runs several iterations of sample programs to demo behaviour scull_load    - creates device instances in filesystem, loads module scull_unload  - removes them
+README.txt    - this document
+Makefile      - builds module and tests

-scull_sort_open - called to open the device file
+Following are descriptions of functions implemented in the sort.c file: scull_sort_open - called to open the device file
     Increments the number of readers and writers as per flags from the provided file pointer.
 Effectively grants a "session" with the device.